simonmichael/hledger/CONTRIBUTING.md

 An overview of hledger's [issue tracker](https://github.com/simonmichael/hledger/issues).
 A good place to start looking for something to work on.
-(Another contribution idea: a github API script to generate this table along with issue counts.)

 <!--
 This table doesn't have to be aligned, but it helps.